An exactly solvable model of calorimetric measurements: Introduction

-In related works, weak coupling regime is typically considered, in which the quantum system is described by a Markovian Lindblad equation\cite{Kosloff}.
+In related works, the weak coupling regime is typically considered, in which the quantum system is described by a Markovian Lindblad equation\cite{Kosloff}.
 For example, the distribution of energy emitted into the environment by a driven two level system has been previously determined in this regime\cite{Gasparinetti,Wollfarth}.
-More recently, the exact strong coupling dynamics of the energy exchange between a driven two level system and its environment has been studied within the spin-Boson model\cite{Carrega,Cangemi}.
-The strong coupling manifests itself in the significant role of the interaction energy in the overall energy balance\cite{Carrega,Ankerhold} and in the non-exponential time relaxation of the energies.
-The advantage of the resonant level model, which we discuss here, is that it allows one to study all these effects exactly and, in many cases, analytically.
-It is also important that the resonant level model becomes equivalent to the so called Toulouse limit of the spin-Boson model if the level is aligned with the Fermi energy of the reservoir\cite{Guinea}.
-Finally, some of our predictions may be tested in experiments with quantum dots, which are known to be well described by the resonant level model.
+More recently, the strong coupling non-Markovian regime has drawn considerable attention.
+An efficient approximate method of studying strong system-reservoir coupling is the reaction coordinate formalism\cite{garg,toss,nazir,strasberg,newman,strasberg2}, in which the reservoir is replaced by a single degree of freedom weakly coupled to the residual environment.
+This method ensures quick convergence to the exact result if one increases the number of reaction coordinates\cite{Martinazzo,Woods}.
+The exact strong coupling dynamics of the energy exchange between a driven two level system and its environment has been studied within the spin-Boson model\cite{Carrega,Cangemi}.
+It was found that the strong coupling manifests itself in the significant role of the interaction energy in the overall energy balance\cite{Carrega,Ankerhold} and in the non-exponential time relaxation of the energies.